 4. LOCAL FILE INCLUSION

-Let’s say a hacker found a vulnerable site, www.target-site.com/index.php?p=about, by means of directory transversal he would try to browse to the /etc/passwd file:
+Let’s say a hacker found a vulnerable site, like www.target-site.com/index.php?p=about, by means of directory transversal he would then try to browse to the /etc/passwd file:

-I will explain it in detail with practical websites example in latter sequential classes on Website Hacking.
+I will explain it in detail with practical website examples in latter sequential classes on website hacking.

-Simply called distributed denial of service attack.
+This is simply called distributed denial of service attack.
 A denial-of-service attack (DoS attack) or distributed denial-of-service attack (DDoS attack) is an attempt to make a computer resource unavailable to its intended users.
-Although the means to carry out, motives for, and targets of a DoS attack may vary, it generally consists of the concerted efforts of a person or people to prevent an Internet site or service from functioning efficiently or at all, temporarily or indefinitely.
-In DDOS attack we consumes the bandwidth and resources of any website and make it unavailable to its legitimate users.
+Although the means to carry it out, the motives for, and the targets of a DoS attack may vary, it generally consists of the concerted efforts of a person or people to prevent an internet site or service from functioning efficiently or at all, temporarily or indefinitely.
+In DDOS attacks we consume the bandwidth and resources of any website and make them unavailable to its legitimate users.

-Its not a new category it comprises of above five categories but i mentioned it separately because there are several exploits which cannot be covered in the above five categories.
-So i will explain them individually with examples.
-The basic idea behind this is that find the vulnerability in the website and exploit it to get the admin or moderator privileges so that you can manipulate the things easily.
+This category is not new, it is merely comprised of the five categories above, but I mentioned it separately because there are several exploits which cannot be covered in the aforementioned categories.
+I will explain them individually with examples.
+The basic idea behind this is to find the vulnerability in the website and exploit it to get the admin or moderator privileges so that you can manipulate things easily.

-I hope you all now have a overview of that what is Website Hacking.
-In consecutive future classes i will explain all of these techniques in details.
-So guys keep reading..
+I hope you all now have an overview of website hacking.
+In consecutive future classes I will explain all of these techniques in details, so please keep reading.

-IF YOU HAVE ANY QUERIES ASK IN COMMENTS…
+IF YOU HAVE ANY QUERIES ASK IN THE COMMENTS…